ionic-team/ionic-framework/angular/BREAKING.md

 ### Markup Changed

-Action Sheet, Alert, Loading, Modal, Popover, and Toast should now use `async`/`await`:
+Action Sheet, Alert, Loading, Modal, Popover, and Toast:
+ - Should now use `async`/`await`
+ - `enableBackdropDismiss` has been renamed to `backdropDismiss`.

 **Old Usage Example:**